aionnetwork/Desktop-Wallet/README.md

 - We've done a light rework on the wallet UI.
 This should clear up some of the confusion users had over certain tabs.
 - Included a _Send All_ feature.
 - Updating between wallet versions is now much smoother.
-- Fixed a bunch of bugs submitted in [Github issues](https://github.com/aionnetwork/Desktop-Wallet/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+).
+- Fixed a bunch of bugs submitted in [GitHub issues](https://github.com/aionnetwork/Desktop-Wallet/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+).

 ### v1.1.0